wfpaisa/plane-fonts/README.md

 # 1. Clone NerdFont
 $ git clone --depth 1 https://github.com/ryanoasis/nerd-fonts.git

-# 2. Patches the font
+# 2. Patches the font, edit this file for change what fonts to path
 $ sh render

 # ---> Get all fonts in ./dist